opencomputeproject/HWMgmt-DeviceMgr-DeviceManager/README.md

 $> make dm
 ```

-After bring up the device manager pod, the command can be used to check the status of Device Manager Pod.
+After bringing up the Device Manager pod, the command can be used to check the status of Device Manager Pod.

 ```text
 $> make status | grep device-management